borjadam/PII_removal/README.md

 Personally, I believe in keeping the data architecture as abstract and straightforward as possible, avoiding unnecessary complexity by using off-the-shelf products and managed services, such as Fivetran or Airbyte, for data loading into a data warehouse.

-However, given the nature of this assignment, I followed a more manual approach to demonstrate the core data transformations and the loading process, assuming a local setup.
+However, given the nature of this project, I followed a more manual approach to demonstrate the core data transformations and the loading process, assuming a local setup.

 With that in mind, here’s how I would approach the loading process (the following SQL code is supposed to be written and executed in the Snowflake Console):